Ohio Statehouse

 Take Action

 Now is the time to be a voice for those suffering with Alzheimer's disease and related dementias.
-If Alzheimer's disease continues on it's current path, it is estimated that up to 16 million Americans will have this disease by 2050.
+If Alzheimer's disease continues on its current path, it is estimated that up to 16 million Americans will have this disease by 2050.
 Being an advocate will keep you informed of current and upcoming legislation that is designed to help increase the awareness of Alzheimer's disease, make Alzheimer's a priority for research funding and help families through support and other resources as they journey through this devastating disease.
 Once you have registered as an advocate, you will receive periodic e-mails with updated information and action alerts.
 The action alerts will request you send an e-mail or letter to your legislator to ask for their support.
 It is important to supply your address information which allows us to connect you directly with your legislator.
-To become an advocate, register by clicking here.
+Please register To become an advocate.

 For more information on your local chapter,